The Pitch Page

 mailing address: 650 11th Street South, Birmingham, Al 35233

-WINGS (Women's International News Gathering Service) is a series of news and current affairs programs by and about women around the world, syndicated to community radio stations in English-speaking countries.
-We use raw tape from freelancers as well as produced pieces.
+WINGS (Women's International News Gathering Service) is a series of current affairs programs by and about women around the world, syndicated to community radio stations in English-speaking countries.
+We use raw tape from freelancers as well as produced pieces, but produced pieces tend to get preference.
 We prefer the emphasis to be on the women covered speaking themselves, rather than on a lot of script.
 The palette of WINGS tends to be hot, which means we like speeches and actualities from events, though we also use interviews.
 We are especially interested in stories featuring non-U.S.women and minority women.
 Subjects of most interest include women and the law, politics, labor, economics, the environment, indigenous sovereignty, sexuality, reproductive rights, war and peace, and --please! -- humor if you have it.
 We don't require an exclusive.

 mailing address: Box 95090, Kingsgate Vancouver BC V5T 4T8 Canada